You may be a neighbour, friend or family member.

 Domestic violence is everyone’s concern.

-Some professionals and volunteers are in a position to observe behaviour that might indicate that domestic violence is happening in the household.
-This behaviour might be observed from a distance or you might be confided in directly.
+Some professionals and volunteers are trained to notice signs that domestic violence is happening in the household.
+These signs may be noticed from a distance, or someone might tell you what's happening.

-If this happens it is helpful to know what to do, where to turn and what your legal obligations might be.
+If this happens it is helpful to know what to do, who can help, and what your legal obligations might be.
 In this section you will find information on what resources are available and how you can play your part in preventing domestic violence.

 Ways to help: